firdauusakmal/MDM2pipeline/README.md

 - Developers of Scikit-learn, RDKit, ChemProp, and MOE for their excellent tools and frameworks.

 ## Contact
-For questions or collaborations, please contact [Firdaus Akmal] (mail to: firdaus.akmal@u.nus.edu).
+For questions or collaborations, please send your mail to firdaus.akmal@u.nus.edu.